// Initialize the SDK with API credentials

 ]);

-# Connect the OpenAI agent to the call
+# After connecting the OpenAI Realtime client to the call as shown above:

-# Use the context manager to handle the connection
+# Use an async context manager to handle the connection

 {